2019 ANNUAL REPORT GRANTEES

 |Clayton Early Learning

-Leverage Alliance for Early Success national funding for a coordinated early childhood policy agenda in Colorado (General Support)
+Match of national funding from Alliance for Early Success for a coordinated early childhood policy agenda in Colorado (General Support)

 |Colorado Children’s Campaign

 Advocate for the development and implementation of data-driven public policies that improve child well-being in early childhood, health and education (General and Event Support)

 |Early Milestones Colorado

 Advance success for young children across the state by accelerating innovation, use of best practices and systemic change (General Support)